WWE News: Jerry Lawler Returning For 2017 ‘Royal Rumble’

 - WWE News: New John Cena Movie Means Another Absence From WWE

 Before the WWE allows Jerry Lawler to compete again in the ring, he would have to pass a physical and prove that there is no danger of another heart attack.
-Of course, the WWE won’t let anyone get physically involved in the ring without passing a physical so Lawler had to pass something for the Ziggler angle to happen.
+Of course, the WWE won’t let anyone get physically involved in the ring without passing a physical, so Lawler had to pass something for the Ziggler angle to happen.

 The Royal Rumble takes place on Sunday, Jan.
 29, from San Antonio, Texas.
 It starts at 7 p.m.
 EST on the WWE Network.